Fire damages 2 homes in Waipahu

 The blaze broke out at a single-family home at Pearl Harbor Gardens, 94-125 Pahu Street, Unit 40 shortly after 11:25 a.m.

 Honolulu Fire spokesman Capt.
-Jeffrey Roache said two adults and eight children reside at the home.
+Jeffrey Roache said two adults and eight children who were home at the time safely evacuated after they smelled smoke.

 Firefighters brought the fire under control at 11:42 a.m. and extinguished it just before noon.
 No injuries were reported.